ppetrovtv/pine_script_docs/source/appendix/Pine_compilation_errors.rst

 Pine miscalculated length of series, required length is N. Try using max_bars_back=N in study() function
 ---------------------------------------------------------------------------------------------------------

 The error appears in case Pine wrongly autodetected required max length of series used in the script.
 When the script is trying to get a value N bars ago, calculation fails.
-Most likely it happens when a script has an ``if``-condition with a branch referencing too far back in history.
+Most likely it happens when a script has an ``if``-condition (or ternary operator ``?``) with a branch referencing too far back in history.
 And if a flow of execution seldom attends this branch, so it difficult for Pine to detect the length.
 An example of the script with the problem::

     //@version=4